When we experience disaster, trauma, or distressing psychological issues, we usually react with grief and a range of negative emotions.

 It is important to note that most resilience measures have been developed, researched and put to use in the West and when the resilience scales are applied to non-Western populations, validity and reliability issues may arise.
 It is the duty of each researcher to consider the internal consistency and validity of their selected resilience scale in the context of their population (Amat et al. 2014).

-If more organizations devote their attention to the resilience in their workforce and focus on building resilience at every level, they will be better able to prevent and combat stress and burnout and build a thriving organization full of capable, productive, and flourishing individuals.
+If more organizations devote their attention to the resilience of their workforce and focus on building resilience at every level, they will be better able to prevent and combat stress and burnout and build a thriving organization full of capable, productive, and flourishing individuals.

 I wish you the best of luck as you use this information to measure, share, and build resilience in your communities.